projectodd/openwhisk-katacoda/rules-triggers/03-setup-rules-triggers.md

 This rule shows how the `every-5-seconds` trigger can be declaratively mapped to the `timestamp.js` action.
-Notice that it's named somewhat abstractly so that if we wanted to use a different trigger
-- perhaps something that fires every minute instead - we could still keep the logical name.
+Notice that it's named somewhat abstractly so that if we wanted to use a different trigger (perhaps something that fires every minute instead) we could still keep the logical name.
 To create the rule enter the folleing command:

 ``